 Purpose To reward executives for achieving financial, strategic and individual performance goals over the short term.
 Form of Award Annual cash incentive.
-The NEOs, as well as executives at the level of Senior Vice-President and above, have the option to elect all or a portion of the annual cash award to Executive Deferred Share Units under the Senior Executive Share Unit Plan, which are redeemed for cash when the executive leaves the company.
+The NEOs, as well as executives at the level of Vice-President and above, have the option to elect all or a portion of the annual cash award to Executive Deferred Share Units under the Senior Executive Share Unit Plan, which are redeemed for cash when the executive leaves the company.
 Refer to the Long-Term Incentive Plan section for more details.
 Performance Period Calendar year.
-Award Total short-term incentive (STI) is based on target total compensation and is established as percentage of base salary.
+Award Total short-term incentive (STI) is based on target total compensation and is established as a percentage of base salary.
 Determination Performance is assessed relative to financial, strategic and individual objectives.
 The mix of objectives differs by the level of the executive.
-The President and Chief Executive Officer of IGM, IG Wealth Management, Mackenzie Investments and Investment Planning Counsel have the largest portion of their incentive tied to financial objectives.
+The President and Chief Executive Officer of IGM, IG Wealth Management and Mackenzie Investments have the largest portion of their incentive tied to financial objectives.
 Financial objectives for the President and Chief Executive Officer of IGM are based 50% on the performance of Mackenzie Investments and 50% on the performance of IG Wealth Management.
 Strategic and individual objectives include the overall performance of IGM including its strategic investments and major subsidiaries.
 Financial and strategic objectives for the Chief Financial Officer and Chief Operating Officer of IGM are based 50% on the performance of Mackenzie Investments and 50% on the performance of IG Wealth Management.
 For the other NEOs, the strategic and financial objectives are weighted 100% on the company they oversee.
 Environmental, Social and Governance (ESG) objectives are included in both the strategic and individual components of the STIP.
 All executives have strategic performance objectives linked to client and advisor engagement, employee experience, as well as individual diversity, equity and inclusion-related objectives.
 Maximum incentive under the STIP is 200% of target.
 Lower incentive amounts, including the potential for a zero payout, may result if outcomes are below established performance targets.
 In addition, the Human Resources Committee or the Board may use discretion to adjust the final value of a named executive's incentive award to ensure it appropriately reflects prudent risk decision making or where a scenario requires a broader context input (i.e., COVID).
-Corporate Performance Financial and strategic metrics are established and assessed for Mackenzie Investments, IG Wealth Management and Investment Planning Counsel at the beginning of each year.
-2022 metrics include: Measures IG Wealth Management and Mackenzie Investments Financial Performance Metrics - Two measures with equal weighting to assess how effectively we run our business: Net income (EBIT), excluding market impacts Market share: net flows rate versus industry peers (Net Flows / Assets) Investment Planning Counsel Financial Performance Metrics - Measures with weighting as set out below to assess how effectively we run our business: Net income (EBIT), excluding market impacts (50%) Client asset net sales and net recruiting (33.4%) Corporate branch assets acquired (16.7%) IG Wealth Management, Mackenzie Investments and Investment Planning Counsel Strategic Performance Metrics - Three measures with equal weighting that reflect our strategic mandates, which include: Client and Advisor engagement at IG Wealth Management and Investment Planning Counsel and Advisor engagement at Mackenzie Investments Employee experience at IGM Key business priorities For the President and Chief Executive Officer of IGM, strategic performance metrics include the above measures as well as IGM's overall performance including strategic investments.
+Corporate Performance Financial and strategic metrics are established and assessed for Mackenzie Investments and IG Wealth Management at the beginning of each year.
+2023 metrics include: Measures IG Wealth Management and Mackenzie Investments Financial Performance Metrics - Two measures with equal weighting to assess how effectively we run our business: Net income (EBIT), excluding market impacts Market share: net flows rate versus industry peers (Net Flows / Assets) IG Wealth Management and Mackenzie Investments Strategic Performance Metrics - Three measures with equal weighting that reflect our strategic mandates, which include: Client and Advisor engagement at IG Wealth Management and Advisor engagement at Mackenzie Investments Employee experience at IGM Key business priorities For the President and Chief Executive Officer of IGM, strategic performance metrics include the above measures as well as IGM's overall performance including strategic investments.
 Vesting Incentives are awarded following the end of the fiscal year, typically in February.